NoLooseEnds/Scripts/R710-IPMI-TEMP/readme.md

 I run the script via CRON every 5 minutes from my Ubuntu Server VM running on ESXi.

-`*/5 * * * * /bin/bash /path/to/script/R710-IPMITemp.sh && curl -fsS --retry 3 https://hchk.io/XXX-XXX-XXX > /dev/null 2>&1`
+`*/5 * * * * /bin/bash /path/to/script/R710-IPMITemp.sh > /dev/null 2>&1`

-Notice thate I use [healthchecks.io](https://healthchecks.io) to notify if the cron command fails (it would also trigger if the internet goes down for some reason).
+Notice thate I use [healthchecks.io](https://healthchecks.io) in the script to notify if the temp goes to high (it would also trigger if the internet goes down for some reason).
 Remember to get your own check URL if you want it, or else just remove the curl command.

 The Scripts [Reddit thread](https://www.reddit.com/r/homelab/comments/779cha/manual_fan_control_on_r610r710_including_script/)